naresh0839/codeit/README.md

-# codeit

-Competitive Programming Algorithms

-Here, the *POS tagging, Named Entity Recognition(NER) and Chunking* of the given respective dataset is done using CRF++ tool.
+### Lab Task - 2: Part-of-Speech Tagging, Chunking and Named Entity Recognition using CRF++

 * We have modelled all of them against three templates and tested it and saved the results in respective files.
 * After this from each result we have tried to calculate the accuracy using python, numpy, pandas.